DiagnosticsMonkey/DaFT-RTOS/docs/starter/README.md

 ## Topics

+Click a topic from the list to explore...

 - [What is an RTOS](starter/what) - High-level overview of what an RTOS is and the different types of real-time.
 - [Bare-metal vs RTOS?](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-7-multithreaded-applications/topic/bare-metal-vs-rtos-programming/) - Nordic Semi have created a terse overview - You can also complete the full course, for free, and obtain a certificate..